Since the late 1980s, the Longmont United Hospital Foundation has offered

 Mary Beth Driscoll Memorial Scholarship - Mary Beth Driscoll was a nurse at Longmont United Hospital for 18 years.
 She came to Longmont United Hospital as a pediatric nurse, worked as an orthopedic nurse and ended her career as a much beloved nurse in Day Surgery.

-Longs Peak Emergency Physicians – Spearheaded by longtime LUH Foundation Scholarship Committee Chair, Herb Ogden, an annual scholarship is donated by partners of Longs Peak Emergency Physicians.
+Longs Peak Emergency Physicians Group Scholarship– Spearheaded by longtime and former LUH Foundation Scholarship Committee Chair, Herb Ogden, an annual scholarship is donated by partners of Longs Peak Emergency Physicians to support ongoing education of LUH associates.

-Rita Hoagland Nursing Scholarship A Retired nurse, Rita Hoagland sponsors a scholarship because she believes so strongly in the importance of focused nursing education.
+Rita Hoagland Nursing Scholarship A Retired nurse, Rita Hoagland sponsors a scholarship in tribute to her mother who strongly believed in the importance of focused nursing education.

 Johnson Controls – Working in the hospital inspired this vendor to establish a scholarship for 5 years as a tribute to the LUH employees.

-Longmont United Hospital Volunteers – An annual scholarship to support healthcare education of LUH associates.
+Longmont United Hospital Volunteers – An annual scholarship to acknowledge LUH associates and their support healthcare education pursuits.

 “Pay It Forward” – An annual scholarship funded from contributions to the Foundation by Previous Scholarship Recipients.